-As a UK or EU student, you are entitled to certain financial support from the government in the form of loans.
-As a UK student, there are two repayable loans available to you when you go to university for the first time - a Tuition Fee Loan and a Maintenance Loan.
+UK students are entitled to certain financial support from the government in the form of loans.
+There are two repayable loans available to you when you go to university for the first time - a Tuition Fee Loan and a Maintenance Loan.
 If you are applying for an NHS course, please visit our NHS finance information page.

 Tuition Fee Loan

 As their name suggests, Tuition Fee Loans pay for your tuition fees while you’re at university.
 They are paid directly to the university by the Student Loans Company, so, once your loan has been approved, you won’t have to worry about remembering to pay your fees.